 F) Questions & Answers and Evaluations completed ----11:50-12 noon

 Course Completion certificates will be awarded at the end of the course in exchange for a completed evaluation form.

 Lorin Lindner, PhD, MPH is a clinical psychologist and supervisor for Clinica Sierra Vista Behavioral Health Centers in both Kern and Fresno Counties.
 She became licensed to practice psychology in 1988.
 Her most recent publications appeared in the Journal of Trauma and Dissociation and in the Journal of Developmental Psychology and her first book was published in 2018 on trauma in veterans and animal assisted interventions.
 Dr. Lindner was an adjunct professor at Santa Monica College for 19 years where she taught Lifespan Development with a cross-cultural perspective.
 She is the Founder and President of Serenity Park Sanctuary and Warriors and Wolves, animal-assisted work therapy programs for veterans with combat-related stress and traumatic brain injuries.

 It is the Refund Policy of Central San Joaquin Valley Chapter of the California Association of Marriage and Family Therapists is as follows: Fees for chapter events are nonrefundable except in the case the event is cancelled or rescheduled.
-Due to the current pandemic issues facing our country, and the current state of emergencies due to the California fires, refunds will be considered by the Continuing Education committee and Board of Directors.
+Due to the current pandemic issues facing our country, refunds will be considered by the Continuing Education committee and Board of Directors.

 Should you have a grievance, question or concerns regarding this course, the instructor, or any other aspects of our Continuing Education Program, please contact the Continuing Education Program Administrator or Chapter President.
 Contact information can be found on our website at www.camft-csjvchapter.org.
 Our Program Administrator will work diligently to rectify your concerns to your satisfactory as quickly as possible.